MoldirAndirbekova/fitbit-fitness-tracker-analysis/README.md

-# Determine factors which has major impact on physical activeness of people by analysing different data sources and find out what we can improve
+# Determine benifits of physical activeness of people

 With this project we built an end-to-end orchestrated data pipeline.